-Day 12, Wed, 14 Feb.
-Serra Bonita to Porto Seguro.
+Day 10, Fri, 6 Feb.
+Boa Nova to Porto Seguro.
 We'll have the early morning to concentrate our efforts on finding any rarities that may remain at large before making our way ever southward to the coastal, resort town of Porto Seguro.
 After checking into our lovely hotel near the coast, and a truly spectacular lunch, we'll make the short drive to the VERACEL Reserve for an opening afternoon of birding.
 If the weather looks to be good, we may also choose to stay out later, to be in position for a go at the rarely seen Atlantic Forest population of White-winged Potoo.
 This is the nominate form, widely disjunct from the very similar Amazonian/Guianan birds that are much more frequently seen.
 The type specimen (original skin upon which the name Nyctibius leucopterus was based) was taken in southern Bahia in 1816.
 There were no additional records in the Atlantic Forest until Bret and Brazilian colleagues rediscovered it at the Una Biological Reserve some 300 kilometers north of Porto Seguro on 1 November 1999.
 In February 2009, Bret found a White-winged Potoo at the reserves we will visit near Porto Seguro, and since then, the bird has been seen well at VERACEL many times, including last year's (2023) tour.
 Still, it's a mighty rare bird, and we'll certainly give it a solid try!
 We may also be able to throw the light on some other night birds in the hunt, perhaps including Black-capped Screech-Owl and Tawny-browed Owl.
 Night in Porto Seguro.

-Day 13, Thu, 15 Feb.
-Porto Seguro: VERACEL Reserve.
-Birding sandy-soil forests in this extensive forest reserve this morning will give us an excellent chance of seeing the little-known Hook-billed Hermit, Red-browed Parrot, Ochre-marked Parakeet, very local Bahia Antwren (true Herpsilochmus pileatus), Band-tailed Antwren, White-winged Cotinga, and the stunning Brazilian Tanager.
-With great luck, we could also come up with Racket-tipped Thorntail (formerly Racket-tailed Coquette), Ringed Woodpecker (Atlantic Forest endemic subspecies tinnunculus), Red-billed Scythebill (little-known, nominate trochilirostris restricted to these coastal forests of southern Bahia), Black-headed Berryeater, and the ultra-rare Banded Cotinga (but wait... didn't we get that at Serra Bonita?).
-Other birds to work on include Least Pygmy-Owl, Blond-crested Woodpecker, White-barred Piculet, Sooretama Slaty-Antshrike, White-flanked Antwren (endemic Atlantic Forest subspecies luctuosa in the process of being formally split, probably to be called "Silvery-flanked Antwren"), Black-capped and White-eyed foliage-gleaners, Rufous-throated and White-chinned sapphires, Turquoise Tanager (endemic brasiliensis soon to be split and probably called "White-bellied Tanager").
+Day 11, Sat, 7 Feb.
+Porto Seguro: Estação Veracel Reserve.
+Birding sandy-soil forests in this extensive forest reserve this morning will give us an excellent chance of seeing the little-known Hook-billed Hermit, Red-browed Parrot, Ochremarked Parakeet, very local Bahia Antwren (true Herpsilochmus pileatus), Band-tailed Antwren, White-winged Cotinga, and the stunning Brazilian Tanager.
+With great luck, we could also come up with Racket-tipped Thorntail (formerly Racket-tailed Coquette), Ringed Woodpecker (Atlantic Forest endemic subspecies tinnunculus), Red-billed Scythebill (little-known, nominate trochilirostris restricted to these coastal forests of southern Bahia), Black-headed Berryeater, and the ultra-rare Banded Cotinga.
+Other birds to work on include Least Pygmy-Owl, Blond-crested Woodpecker, White-barred Piculet, Sooretama Slaty-Antshrike, White-flanked Antwren (endemic Atlantic Forest subspecies luctuosa in the process of being formally split, probably to be called "Silvery-flanked Antwren"), Black-capped and White-eyed foliage-gleaners, Rufous-throated and White-chinned sapphires, Turquoise Tanager (endemic brasiliensis soon to be split and probably called "Silvery-breasted Tanager").
 Night in Porto Seguro.